 The capital of New South Wales, Sydney is one of the largest cities in Australia, with an area of over 12,000 km² and over 4 million people.
 This vibrant city sits on a picturesque harbour, dominated by the Sydney Opera House and Harbour Bridge.
 Combining world-class attractions, beautiful beaches and wonderful weather, Sydney is a dream holiday destination.

 Australia is located in the southern hemisphere, so the seasons are reversed.
-This means August is still winter season in Sydney, so the climate is much cooler than at other times of the year.
+This means August is still winter season (June - August) in Sydney, so the climate is much cooler than at other times of the year.
 There is also a greater chance of rain.
 However, with a subtropical climate, Sydney enjoys pleasant conditions in general throughout the year, so visitors should not be deterred from visiting the city in August.

 Throughout August the average daytime temperatures in Sydney are a temperate 14°C though it can get quite cold, especially in the evenings.
 Average minimum temperatures generally tend to hover around 9°C, so carrying warm clothing would be advisable at night.
 However, despite it being winter, high temperatures in the city still regularly hit 18°C.

 Sydney in August enjoys a fair amount of sunshine, as you would expect from Australia.
 On average, there's around 9 hours of sunshine per day in the city and a 41% chance of a sunny day.

 The chances of rain are about 32%, with an average of 99mm spread over 10 wet days throughout the month.

 For those who want to go for a swim in the sea, or perhaps learn to ride the waves, beware that the average temperature during August drops from the warmer temperatures experienced at other times of the year.
 The shores are still pleasant and warm enough to swim comfortably though, at 18°C.

 If you want to see Sydney's famous attractions without the sweltering heat of summer, August is an excellent time to visit the city.